SwissArmyRonin/SwissArmyRonin.github.io/MiscNotes.md

 Download [JSmooth](http://jsmooth.sourceforge.net/).
 Only works if ``JAVA_HOME`` is set to a working JRE.

-## Move a feature branch from one product to another

-If, by accident, one has created a feature ``foo`` from the wrong product version branch (eg.: ``tmtand-3.1/develop``) and it really should have started from another product version branch (eg.: ``tmtand-3.2/develop``)), then it's easy to rebase the feature on the proper product version with:

-    git rebase --onto target-branch source-branch

-So in the case above, that would be:

-    git checkout tmtand-3.1/feature/foo
-    git rebase --onto tmtand-3.2/develop tmtand-3.1/develop

 ## SecurityException on binaries running from a network share

 Let's say I get a SecurityException when running my .NET console application from "\\vmware-host\Shared Folders".
 In this case, simply open a developer prompt and type: